sankalp1999/Competitive-Programming/Resources/README.md

 **This is my personal space to keep track of stuff other than Notion.
 Currently, not doing CP that much maintaining to-dos**

+## Some reflections on problem solving
+- Concentrate on the thinking process.
+Don't change approaches abruptly.
+Think a bit longer what else is missing or what can be added.
+- Spend more time on thinking and try to reach the solution without referring to solution quickly.
+- Don't get disheartened by failures/off by one errors but make sure that you spend enough time on some approach you did.

 Note for me: **Record important links/stuff if you found them useful atleast once.
 Don't explore to store stuff.
 That is hoarding.**
 Approach: